ualeshenko/wordPress-fast-install/README.md

 - --domain2_dnsmgr - domain dnsmanager №2

 Example:
-- ./wordpress_script.sh --domain=example.com --wp-password=secret
+- `./wordpress_script.sh --domain=example.com --wp-password=secret`
-- bash wordpress_script.sh --domain=example.com --wp-password=secret
+- `bash wordpress_script.sh --domain=example.com --wp-password=secret`
-- ./wordpress_script.sh  --domain=example.com --wp-password=secret --user_dnsmgr=user1 --pass_dnsmgr=secret --domain1_dnsmgr=dnsmgr1.example.com --domain2_dnsmgr=dnsmgr2.example.com --dnsmgr
+- `./wordpress_script.sh  --domain=example.com --wp-password=secret --user_dnsmgr=user1 --pass_dnsmgr=secret --domain1_dnsmgr=dnsmgr1.example.com --domain2_dnsmgr=dnsmgr2.example.com --dnsmgr`

 #SSL

-  If the A-record of the domain example.com points to the server, then WordPress will be installed and configured with ssl, if there is no domain or the A-record does not indicate on the server, then WordPress will be configured and raised using the IP server (http://101.168 74.102).
+  If the A-record of the domain example.com points to the server, then WordPress will be installed and configured with ssl, if there is no domain or the A-record does not indicate on the server, then WordPress will be configured and raised using the IP server (http://101.168.74.102).
 In the future, if you want to connect ssl, you must run the script with the options --domain=example.com, --ssl, after that you will receive ssl certificates and set up ssl for wordpress.
   Example:

-- ./wordpress_script.sh --domain=example.com --ssl
+- `./wordpress_script.sh --domain=example.com --ssl`